dwdii/dwdii.github.io/_drafts/2013-09-02-SQL-Server-Table-Partition-Switching.md

 ### The Data Description ###

-Below is a simple partition function that starts off with a single boundary at zero.
-Given the `RANGE RIGHT`, this means that all negative numbers are in the left-most partitionm, and zero starts the right most partition initially.
+Below is a simple [CREATE PARTITION FUNCTION](http://technet.microsoft.com/en-us/library/ms187802.aspx) statement that starts off with a single boundary at zero.
+Given the `RANGE RIGHT`, this means that all negative numbers are in the left-most partition, and zero starts the right most partition initially.

 {% highlight sql linenos %}
     CREATE PARTITION FUNCTION PF1_Right (bigint) AS RANGE RIGHT FOR VALUES (0);
+{% endhighlight %}

+You can this partition function using the '$PARTITION' database object as shown below, which will return `2` indicating that the key value of zero will be stored in the 2nd partition.

+{% highlight sql linenos %}
+	SELECT $PARTITION.PF1_Right(0);
+{% endhighlight %}

+Next, creating filegroups for the physical storage of the partitioned table.
+It is optional, but recommended.
+At least the initial filegroup must exist before the partition scheme can be defined.

+{% highlight sql linenos %}
+	CREATE FILEGROUP...
+{% endhighlight %}

+Below, the [CREATE PARTITION SCHEME](http://technet.microsoft.com/en-us/library/ms179854.aspx) statement is used to create the partitioning scheme which will be assigned to the table.
+The `ALL TO` syntax is used to specify that the FgSandbox2 filegroup will be used for all partitions of the partitioned table.

+{% highlight sql linenos %}
+	CREATE PARTITION SCHEME PS1_Right
+		AS PARTITION PF1_Right
+		ALL TO (FgSandbox2);
 {% endhighlight %}